What women are eligible for 17P treatment to reduce the risk of preterm birth recurrence?

 Does a patient need to sign a written consent form prior to receiving 17P?

 No, 17P does not require a written consent form.
 The prescribing provider should review all risks and benefits with the patient, as with any medical treatment.
 Some facilities have asked patients to sign a consent form or a patient contract to emphasize the importance of adhering to the weekly dosing regimen.
-Examples are available in the For Providers section of this site.

 Where can I access patient education materials?